Shiwoo-Park/node-inipay/README.md

 - **failCallback** : Input argument will be "Error Object".

-- **successCallback** : It's optional.
-This will be called after all preceding operation is done successfully.
+- **successCallback** : This will be called after all preceding operation is done successfully.

 ----------------